truenas/documentation/content/SCALEUIReference/Datasets/ZvolsScreensScale.md

 ### ZFS Encryption Widget
 The **ZFS Encryption** widget displays for zvols configured with encryption.
-It shows the current state of the encryption, the encryption root, type, and algorithm used.
+It shows the current state of the encryption, the encryption root, the type, and the algorithm used.
-The **ZFS Encryption** widget displays the **Lock** or **Unlock** options.
-If it uses key encryption instead passphrase The **Export Key** option displays if the zvol uses key encryption.
+The **ZFS Encryption** widget displays the **Lock** or **Unlock** options if it uses key encryption instead of a passphrase.
+The **Export Key** option displays if the zvol uses key encryption.

 {{< trueimage src="/images/SCALE/Datasets/ZFSEncryptionWidgetChildDatasetUnlocked.png" alt="ZFS Encryption Widget Zvol" id="ZFS Encryption Widget Zvol" >}}